hasinthaindrajee/mdtester/README.md

 | OPAQueryPrefix            | OPA query prefix.
 Default one is data/cellery/io .(This is the package you are writing the policy).|    |

-### 1.3 Policy based access control.
+### Policy based access control.

 An Open Policy Agent (OPA) instance is running alongside with each STS.
 The default Cellery authorization mechanism is based on OPA quries.

 #### Sample

-To start with you can deploy the review sample (Link here).
+To start with you can deploy the review [sample](https://github.com/cellery-io/sdk/tree/master/samples/product-review).
 When you invoke the service, you will get the expected results as the response.

-Edit the policy by editing the configmap customer-products-policy.
+In order to apply a policy, edit the policy by editing the configmap customer-products-policy.

 1) Open the policy configured for customer products cell.
 ```